mherrmann/fbs-tutorial/README.md

 <img src="screenshots/uninstaller-windows-1.png" height="160"> <img src="screenshots/uninstaller-windows-2.png" height="160"> <img src="screenshots/uninstaller-windows-3.png" height="160">

 ### Mac installer
-Creating an installer on Mac is done in fbs with the same command as on Windows:
+Creating an installer on Mac is done with the same command as on Windows:

     python -m fbs installer

 This creates the file `target/Tutorial.dmg` for distribution to your users.
-Upon opening it, they following volume is displayed:
+Upon opening it, the following volume is displayed:

 ![Screenshot of installer on Mac](screenshots/installer-mac.png)